WebAhead/master-reference/coursebook/week-2/learning-outcomes.md

 - What is testing?
 - Why do we do it?
-- Unit & integration tests
+- Understand the difference between unit & integration tests
-- What is TDD?
+- What is Test-driven Development?
-- Red Green Refactor cycle
+- How the Red Green Refactor cycle works
 - How to set up and use npm and Tape
 - The importance of pure functions in testing
 - What callbacks are and how to use them
-- Ping pong coding
-- How to test synchronously & asynchronously
+- How to ping pong code in pairs